Windows

 Windows are a way to not only have a way for you to see what's happening outside, but to add a hint of the style of your building.
 Double sash windows make a house look like it's got some vintage style happening; a big picture window could indicate that it's from the 1960's.

-Every type of window imaginable can be reproduced, or you can salvage them from existing buildings or obtain them from architectural salvage companies.
+Every type of window imaginable can be reproduced in the same style with double or even triple glazing, or you can salvage them from existing buildings or obtain them from architectural salvage companies.

 I find lots of windows in the recycle center; sometimes people give us windows, like the set of single panes of conservatory glass that we've been storing and worrying over - all 28 of them.